canonical/ubuntu-boards-documentation/how-to/milk-v-mars.rst

 Limitations
 ===========

-* The on-board GPU is not supported.
+* The on-board GPU is not supported

-* PCIe support is incomplete: an NVMe drive can be used, but WiFi cards and external GPUs don't work.
+* PCIe support is incomplete: an NVMe drive can be used, but WiFi cards and external GPUs don't work

-* While the 3 USB 3.0 ports are working, the USB 2.0 port is not supported by the 6.8 kernel.
+* While the 3 USB 3.0 ports are working, the USB 2.0 port is not supported by the 6.8 kernel

 .. _Milk-V Mars: https://milkv.io/mars